 Noel is a retired Civil Servant.
 His principal interest is in Philosophy with particular interests in Ethics and Morality.
 Working closely with Alan Tuffery our research lead and Justin McKenna our legal eagle, Noel is an invaluable member of our team.

 May is a brand identity designer.
 Originally from Norway she has lived in Ireland for more than twenty years.
-When Janie asked May for some help with the visual communication for the End of Life Ireland, a volunteer led advocacy group, well of course she answered that call.
+When Janie asked May for help with the visual communication for End of Life Ireland, well of course she answered that call.
 May outlined, “I remember the Marie Fleming case very well and what she, her husband and her family had to go through seemed beyond awful.
 That her husband could risk being accused of murdering his wife if he stopped her horrid suffering… well it seemed inhuman….
 I want to see legislation for Assisted Dying.”

 The experience of watching her father die from Motor Neurone Disease (MND) left a lasting impression on Judith Wainwright who is now an advocate for voluntary assisted dying.
 Judith has been an active volunteer with End of Life Ireland since 2020 and advocates for End of Life Choice in memory of her father.